ml5js/ml5-website-v02-docsify/docs/reference/body-segmentation.md

   Important Option:
   - _maskType_: The type of mask to output.
 The options are:
     - _background_: A mask of the background.
 The result is an image with transparent pixels on the background and black pixels on the person.
-    - _body_: A mask of the person.
+    - _person_: A mask of the person.
 The result is an image with black pixels on the background and transparent pixels on the person.
     - _parts_: **BodyPix** only.
 A mask of the body parts.
 The result is an image with white pixels on the background and various color pixels for each body part.
   - _flipped_ - Optional
     - Boolean: Flip the result horizontally.
 Defaults to false.